stephencmorton/retirement-planning-spreadsheet-cad/README.md

 This is a continuation of Steven Brown's "Retirement Planning and Forecasting Spreadsheet for Canadians v2.7"

-In 2015, Steven Brown released his [Retirement Planning and Forecasting Spreadsheet for Canadians v2.0](https://pabroon.blogspot.com/2015/05/retirement-planning-and-forecasting-20.html) and it was updated until version 2.7 in 2017.
+In 2013, Steven Brown released his [Retirement Planning and Forecasting Spreadsheet for Canadians](https://pabroon.blogspot.com/2015/05/retirement-planning-and-forecasting-20.html) and it was updated until version 2.7 in 2017.
 It had not been updated since then.
 I'm putting it online so that I can update it and hopefully get others to contribute to it too.

 ## What the spreadsheet does
 - It allows you to plan for you retirement, starting at any time in your life.